arturocepeda/Cflat/README.md

 #endif
 ```

+Note that the base directory used as the reference for those relative paths must be defined in the list of additional include directories for the compiler.
+Otherwise, the `#include CflatScript(...)` directives (see below) will not compile, since the macro is resolved using brackets (<...>) instead of quotes ("...").

 Making use of `CflatGlobal.h` requires that you implement the following functions (it can be in any cpp of the project):

 ```cpp